hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   only be used if your version of VMware Tools does not allow the [`wait_for_guest_net_timeout`](#wait_for_guest_net_timeout) waiter to be used.
 A value less than 1 disables the waiter.
 Default: 0.
-* `ignored_guest_ips` - (Optional) List of IP addresses to ignore while waiting for an available IP address using either of the waiters.
+* `ignored_guest_ips` - (Optional) List of IP addresses and CIDR networks to ignore while waiting for an available IP address using either of the waiters.
   Any IP addresses in this list will be ignored if they show up so that the waiter will continue to wait for a real IP address.
 Default: [].
 * `shutdown_wait_timeout` - (Optional) The amount of time, in minutes, to wait for a graceful guest shutdown when making necessary updates to the virtual machine.
 If `force_power_off` is set to true, the VM will be force powered-off